-The in-network copayment amount you pay for outpatient covered services (other than those described in the note below) has been changed from the copayment amount shown in your Schedule of Benefits to a \$30 copayment per visit.
-Refer to your Schedule of Benefits for a description of the covered services for which this in-network copayment applies.
+The in-network copayment amount you pay for outpatient covered services (other than those described in the note below) has been changed from the copayment amount shown in your Schedule of Benefits to a \$10 copayment per visit.
+Refer to your Schedule of Benefits for a description of the covered services for which this copayment applies.

-Note: This rider does not change the cost share amount you will pay for: emergency room visits; diagnostic tests (such as lab tests, x-rays, advanced imaging tests, and other diagnostic tests); prescription drugs and supplies; outpatient day surgery; and out-of-network benefits.
+Note: This rider does not change the cost share amount you will pay for: emergency room visits; diagnostic tests (such as lab tests, x-rays, advanced imaging tests, and other diagnostic tests); prescription drugs and supplies; and outpatient day surgery.